Wilton South railway station: History

 Wilton station was opened with the first section of the Salisbury and Yeovil Railway on 2 May 1859.
 At first just used for passenger traffic, goods were also handled from 1 September the next year.
 The Salisbury and Yeovil Railway was amalgamated into the London and South Western Railway (LSWR) in 1878.
-In 1923 the LSWR became part of the Southern Railway (SR) in 1923, which in turn was nationalised in 1948 to become the Southern Region of British Railways.
+In 1923 the LSWR became part of the Southern Railway, which in turn was nationalised in 1948 to become the Southern Region of British Railways.

 This was the second station in Wilton, the Great Western Railway (GWR) having opened one on their adjacent route in 1856.
-To avoid confusion between the two stations the former SR station became 'Wilton South' in September 1949, and at the same time the former GWR station became "Wilton North".
+To avoid confusion between the two, this station became 'Wilton South' in September 1949, and at the same time the former GWR station became "Wilton North".
 The North station closed to passengers in 1955 but goods continued to be handled there until 1965.
-In the meantime, at the South station goods traffic ceased on 6 July 1964 and then passenger services were also withdrawn on 7 March 1966.
+In the meantime, at the South station goods traffic ceased on 6 July 1964 and passenger services were withdrawn on 7 March 1966.
+The station was used for passengers a few times in the 1970s during engineering works.

 Fast expresses such as the Devon Belle that were not scheduled to stop at nearby sometimes changed locomotives here so as to avoid congestion at Salisbury.
 The stop was not advertised in the timetables and passengers could not join or alight from trains at Wilton.

 Signalling

-A signal box was provided at the east end of the eastbound platform.
-It was kept in use after the station closed as the line westwards was single.
+A signal box was provided at the east end of the eastbound platform, and was kept in use after the station closed as the line westwards was single.
 Alterations saw control of the area transferred to signal box and later to Basingstoke ASC.
 Now redundant, the box was taken down and rebuilt at on the Mid Hants Railway.